 Serial Clock (C).
 This input signal provides the timing of the serial interface.
-Instructions, addresses, or data present at Serial Data Input (DIO) are latched on the rising edge of Serial Clock (C).
-Data on Serial Data Output (DO) changes after the falling edge of Serial Clock (C).
+Instructions, addresses, or data present at Serial Data Input (D) are latched on the rising edge of Serial Clock (C).
+Data on Serial Data Output (Q) changes after the falling edge of Serial Clock (C).

-Chip Select (\overline{S}) .
-When this input signal is High, the device is deselected and Serial Data Output (DO) is at high impedance.
+Chip Select (S).
+When this input signal is High, the device is deselected and Serial Data Output (Q) is at high impedance.
 Unless an internal Program, Erase or Write Status Register cycle is in progress, the device will be in the Standby mode (this is not the Deep Power-down mode).
-Driving Chip Select (\overline{S}) Low enables the device, placing it in the active power mode.
+Driving Chip Select

+(\Bar{S}) Low enables the device, placing it in the active power mode.

-After Power-up, a falling edge on Chip Select (\overline{S}) is required prior to the start of any instruction.
+After Power-up, a falling edge on Chip Select (S) is required prior to the start of any instruction.

-Hold (\overline{\text{HOLD}}).
+Hold (HOLD).
 The Hold ($\overline{\text{HOLD}}$) signal is used to pause any serial communications with the device without deselecting the device.

-During the Hold condition, the Serial Data Output (DO) is high impedance, and Serial Data Input (DIO) and Serial Clock (C) are Don't Care.
+During the Hold condition, the Serial Data Output (Q) is high impedance, and Serial Data Input (D) and Serial Clock (C) are Don't Care.
 To start the Hold condition, the device must be selected, with Chip Select (\overline{S}) driven Low.

-Write Protect (W).
-The main purpose of this input signal is to freeze the size of the area of memory that is protected against program or erase instructions (as specified by the values in the BP2, BP1, and BP0 bits of the Status Register).
+Write Protect ($\overline{\mathbf{W}}$).
+The main purpose of this input signal is to freeze the size of the area of memory that is protected against program or erase instructions (as specified by the values in the BP2, BP1 and BP0 bits of the Status Register).